 Replication files: Zip folder

 Teacher evaluation for growth and accountability: Under what conditions does it improve student outcomes?Teacher evaluation policies seek to improve student outcomes by improving teachers’ skills and increasing their effort.
-Most present-day evaluation policies in the United States aim to impose accountability pressures and provide supports that generate professional growth.
+Most present-day evaluation policies in the United States aim to impose accountability pressures and provide developmental supports that generate professional growth.
 Proper policy design has been understood as successfully weighting the accountability and growth dimensions of teacher evaluation.
 I detail the conditions that determine whether joint-aim teacher evaluation policies will improve student outcomes.
 I then assess the extent to which these conditions are likely to be met in light of the causal evidence base from the education, economics, social psychology and management literatures.
-Informed by this empirical review, I conclude with recommendations to more clearly delineate the accountability and growth aims of teacher evaluation.
+Informed by this research synthesis, I conclude with recommendations to more clearly delineate the accountability and growth aims of teacher evaluation.